 St Peter and St Paul's

 Tring Church is a large and lively community with our main Sunday worship service at 10am.
-We are fortunate enough to meet in a magnificent medieval building with about 250 members and on a normal Sunday will have between 120 and 200 people coming along to the various services.
+We are fortunate enough to meet in a magnificent medieval building with about 200 members (although our usual Sunday congregation is much smaller).

 One of the most important things about St Peter and St Paul’s is that it is open every day.
 This open-ness is more than being a church which is physically open.
 It is our whole mindset – we are open to God and to questions about God.
 We take seriously that God is working in the lives of all people and none of us has all of the answers but together we paint a picture of God.